tommaxwell/Personal-Site/README.md

 <h1> Personal Site Template </h1>

-<p> This project is a simple personal website made in HTML and CSS.
-Feel free to copy it and use it as your own,
+<p> This project is a simple template for a personal website, complete with responsive design and a media query to target
-but remember to change the link destinations, picture, and main paragraph.
-The font I used on my deployment is <a href = "http://processtypefoundry.com/fonts/klavika/">Klavika</a>, so you'll have to purchase it or use your own. </p>
+smartphones.
+It utilizes the Normalize.css reset.
+It's not 100% complete, but I'd love you forever if you contribute.  </p>

 <b>Here's the template in action: http://www.tommaxwell.me</b>